designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 Cartesian Theatre -- even a biologically plausible one -- as a given, I ask that you suspend your anti-Cartesian intuitions and grant the case for the functional gateway for the time being.
-The remaining task is to tackle the intuition that such a gateway would be somehow redundant.
+The remaining task is to tackle the intuition that such a gateway would be somehow redundant, to make the case that such a mind design actually does something important behaviourally.

 ## What is consciousness _for_?